pravallika-1305/III-year-Lab/CN & WT LAB/WT Experiments/Servlets/README.md

 # AIM
-## To create servlet that calculates sum of 2 numbers given as input.
+## To create a servlet that calculates sum of 2 numbers given as input.

 # Procedure
  1) On Eclipse, create a new dynamic web project by checking the option for producing deployment descriptor file.